 You should note that not all comparison sites or insurers will take such courses into account and that savings may not outweigh the course fee, but there are numerous other benefits associated with improving your driving skills.
 Read more in our article on advanced driving courses.

-Think about how you describe your job, and about the level of business use (if any) that you require.
+and about the level of business use (if any) that you require.
 If, for example, you don't commute, you may be able to find a cheaper policy, while a 'chef' may pay a different premium to a 'cook'... but always make sure you're honest when giving your details to an insurer or you risk invalidating your policy.

 Telematics car insurance bases premiums on actual data about your driving, which is recorded by either a black box fitted in the vehicle or a mobile phone app.
 The black box option has the added bonus of acting as a tracker should your car get stolen.